 - Offered in any temperature rating you could need for your adventure.

 - Offered in the most color options and price points you could want.

 - Typically heavier and bulkier than any quilt unless you are paying top dollar.

 Pros for Quilts:

-- Eliminating the fabric and insulation that would be compressed underneath you, quilts cut down weight and bulk significantly.
+- By eliminating the fabric and insulation that would otherwise be compressed underneath you, quilts cut down weight and bulk significantly.

-- Cottage industry companies allow for customization of your quilt if you prefer to get the exact color and temperature rating you are wanting.
+- Cottage industry companies allow for customization of a quilt if you prefer to get an exact color and temperature rating.

-- Versatile design allowing you to use the same quilt year round if the temp rating is low enough.
+- Versatile designs allow you to use the same quilt year-round if the temp rating is low enough.